HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ```
 A Date object is attempted to be added to the ArrayList, this will not work because the list is setup to hold String objects.

-Index 3 is attempted to be set to Dallas but it will not be possible since the list only holds two elements when this statement is executed.
+Index 3 is attempted to be set to Dallas but it will not be possible since the list only holds two elements when this statement is executed at runtime.

 An attempt to get the element at index 3 is done.
-This will not work because there is no element at this location.
+This will not work because there is no element at this location when this statement is executed at runtime.

 ## 11.33 ##
 What happens is that the method with the signature